cknotz/bst290/README.md

 ## Acknowledgments

 *This package has been made better by input and feedback from:* Liv Sunnerkrantz, Fredrik Myklebust Iversen, and Knut Solvig.
-All remaining errors or problems are mine.
+All remaining errors are mine.

 ## References